Border Terriers are bright, perky, active dogs. Standing about 12" at the

 terrier owner.
 When a terrier's coat is dead, it can easily be stripped out.

-Most terriers need to be stripped ever 6-9 months, and between strips, should
+Most terriers need to be stripped every 6-9 months, and between strips, should

 be brushed out, and longer hairs can be removed as they appear.